 The bones of Thomas the Apostle at Ortona, Italy

 San Thome Cathedral, Mylapore, Madras, was built in 1893 in Gothic style by the British.
 The first St. Thomas church to appear on the Mylapore beach was built in 1523 by Portuguese pirates and Augustinian friars against the ancient Kapaleeswara Temple wall.
 The Christian tactic of encroaching on Hindu buildings and holy sites and then taking them over continues in Tamil Nadu till today.

 Tableau in the fake St. Thomas tomb at San Thome Cathedral

 Idol on the empty tomb in San Thome Cathedral

-Portuguese church on St. Thomas Mount replaced an ancient Shiva temple
+Church on St Thomas Mount replaces an ancient Shiva temple

-Ancient Port of Muciri / Muziris on a Roman map
+Ancient Port of Muchiri / Muziris on a Roman map

 ‘India’ was a synonym for all Asia in ancient times

 The oriental ubiquity of St. Thomas’s apostolate is explained by the fact that the geographical term ‘India’ included, apart from the subcontinent of this name, the lands washed by the Indian Ocean as far as the China Sea in the east and the Arabian peninsula, Ethiopia, and the African coast in the west.

 Ancient writers used the designation ‘India’ for all countries south and east of the Roman Empire’s frontiers.
 India included Ethiopia, Arabia Felix, Edessa in Syria (in the Latin version of the Syriac Diatessaron), Arachosia and Gandhara (Afghanistan and Pakistan), and many countries up to the China Sea.